Identity and Belonging Project Introduces Freshmen to Diversity at Cornell

-In between attending ice-breaker activities, information sessions and evening fairs, freshmen at Orientation Week are continuing a tradition in their first week at Cornell: they will participate in a mandatory event about consent and healthy relationships.
+In between attending icebreaker activities, information sessions and evening fairs, freshmen at Orientation Week will continue a newly established tradition in their first week at Cornell: they will attend the Identity and Belonging Project.

-“Speak About It,” a troupe of actors who travel raising awareness of sexual violence, will perform skits for first-year and transfer students for the fourth year in a row.
+In addition, “Speak About It,” a troupe of actors who travel raising awareness of sexual violence, will perform skits for first-year and transfer students for the fifth year in a row.

-In addition to Speak About It, the Orientation Steering Committee welcomed the Class of 2019 and transfer students to Cornell with four days of academic and social events.
-These events continued through the start of classes into Welcome Weekend, which consists of events such as picnics, movies and ClubFest.
+In addition to Speak About It, the Orientation Steering Committee welcomes the incoming freshman class and transfer students to Cornell with four days of academic and social events.
+These events continue through the start of classes into Welcome Weekend, which consists of events such as picnics, movies and ClubFest.

 Each year’s orientation typically centers on a theme, ranging from international travel to exploration at home, according to Sarah Jones, former associate director for residential and new student programs.